corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 #### Transforming

-To create a transformer class, make sure to only keep the transaction IDs of each record.
+To create a transformer class, only keep the transaction IDs of each record.
 Transformer classes must implement the `VaultNamedQueryStateAndRefTransformer<T, R>` interface.
 The `<T>` is the type of results returned from the database, which in this case is `TestState`, `<R>` is the type to transform the results into, and transaction IDs should be `Strings`.

 This interface has one function: